Whatsapp Icon

 • Zinc: Sometimes recommended to help boost the immune system, which can be weakened by ALL and its treatment.

-• Probiotics: May be beneficial for gastrointestinal health, especially if antibiotics or chemotherapies disrupt the natural gut flora.
+• Probiotics: These may be beneficial for gastrointestinal health, especially if antibiotics or chemotherapies disrupt the natural gut flora.

-Remember, while supplements can play a role in supporting health during ALL treatment, they should not replace conventional treatments but rather complement them under the guidance of a healthcare professional.
+Remember, while supplements can play a role in supporting health during ALL treatments, they should not replace conventional treatments but rather complement them under the guidance of a healthcare professional.

 Recommended Activities for Acute Lymphoblastic Leukemia (ALL) Patients